CaviarChen/comp30023-2018-project-1/README.md

 Other than the project requirement, I implemented:
 * Thread pool.
 * Prevent directory traversal attack.
-* Handle when client close the connection unexpectedly.
+* Handle when client closes the connection unexpectedly.